 Office of e-Health Coordination provides leadership to and acts as a single point of coordination for health information technology initiatives in the state of Texas.

 The Office of Health Coordination and Consumer Services coordinates policy for children’s services, including children with special needs and their families.
-Projects include the Children's Policy Council, the Council on Children and Families, the Task Force for Children with Special Needs, the Task Force on Domestic Violence and Texas Home Visiting .
+Projects include the Council on Children and Families, the Task Force on Domestic Violence and Texas Home Visiting (PDF).

 The Office of Mental Health Coordination provides oversight for public mental health policy in Texas and coordinates the policy and delivery of mental health services.
-Projects include Cross-Agency Behavioral Health Initiatives (PDF) and the Texas System of Care.
+Projects include Cross-Agency Behavioral Health Initiatives (PDF) and the Texas System of Care (PDF).